• Skip to primary navigation

 Key Ingredients

-Chicken - you will want to use boneless and skinless chicken for this recipe.
+Chicken - you will want to use boneless skinless chicken breasts for this recipe.
 If you do not like the flavor of chicken breasts, however, you could use chicken thighs instead.
 If you choose bone in chicken, you'll need to adjust your cooking time.

 Cream Cheese - adds creamy, rich texture to the dish.
 I use regular, but low fat may be substituted.
 I don’t recommend fat free, but if you cook with it and like it, then it should be fine.